Towards Healthcare

 • In May 2021, at the Florida Orthopedic Society Annual Scientific Meeting, Echolight unveiled REMS, a radiation-free technology in a portable bone densitometer.
 REMS can monitor bone health indicators more frequently and safely than other methods.

-Bone Densitometer Market Players
+Bone Densitometer Market Companies

 • G.E.
 Healthcare